 Cancer Research UK has an online forum called CancerChat.
 Here you’re able to chat to other people, including parents, who are affected by cancer.

-Bloodwise sponsor research into leukaemia, lymphoma and myeloma.
+Blood Cancer UK sponsors research into blood cancers such as leukaemia, lymphoma and myeloma.
 They also provide patient information booklets and leaflets that you can download or order from their website.
 They have information on different types of children’s blood cancers.
 There is also an online community you may like to join.

 The Children’s Cancer and Leukaemia Group (CCLG)